CGAL Made More Accessible: Binding Modules

 The function \cppLstinline{CGAL::minkowski_sum()} is extremely overloaded.
 It can be used to compute the Minkowski sum of two polygons either applying the \emph{convex-decomposition} approach or the \emph{reduced-convolution} approach.
 When applying the \emph{convex-decomposition} approach we first decompose each summand into convex sub-polygons.
 The function template \cppLstinline{CGAL::minkowski_sum_by_full_convolution_2()} applies a third approach, namely \emph{full convolution}.
 For more information on the various approaches refer to the manual.

 There are two overloaded function templates \cppLstinline{CGAL::minkowski_sum()} that apply the \emph{reduced-convolution} approach; both accepts the two input polygons as input; one also accepts a specific geometry traits as input (while the other constructs and uses a default traits object).
 Each type of the summands must represent either a simple polygon or a polygon with holes.
-The signature of the former is shown in Listing~\ref{lst:cpp:minkSum}, where each of \cppLstinline{PolygonType1} and \cppLstinline{PolygonType2} can be substituted either with \cppLstinline{Polygon_2} or with \cppLstinline{Polygon_with_holes_2}.
+The signature of the former is shown in Listing~\ref{lst:cpp:minkSum}, where each of \cppLstinline{PolygonType1} and \cppLstinline{PolygonType2} can be substituted either with an instance of \cppLstinline{Polygon_2<Kernel, Container>} or with and instance of \cppLstinline{Polygon_with_holes_2<Kernel, Container>}.
 Thus, given a specific kernel and container types, we get eight overloaded instances that apply the \emph{reduced-convolution} approach in total.
 (The Container type determines the representation of the polygon's extreme points in memory.)

 \begin{lstfloat}

 \end{lstfloat}